 There is definitely enough energy and the grid can cope easily.

-Things are beginning to move forwards as Chancellor Rishi Sunak recently announced green transport funding of £1.3 billion, an increase from £500 million in the March 2020 Budget.
+Things have begun to move forwards since Chancellor Rishi Sunak announced green transport funding of £1.3 billion, an increase from £500 million, in the March 2020 Budget.
 And Prime Minister Boris Johnson’s announcement of a 10-point green plan included an ending of the sale of new petrol and diesel cars by 2030, speeding up the changeover to electric cars by 10 years.

 Decarbonising cars is an important element of creating a greener future and reaching net zero.
-Transporting people and goods is responsible for around 28% of UK carbon emissions, equating to 126 million tonnes of CO2.
+Transporting people and goods is responsible for around 28% of UK carbon emissions, equating to 126 million tonnes of carbon dioxide (CO2).

 People are already beginning to embrace this shift and sales of EVs tripled in October 2020 versus the same month in 2019.
 They’re now sold in similar numbers to diesel cars – around one in seven of all new cars sold.
 Without the impact of COVID lockdown, EV sales would have been expected to rise even further.

 The 2030 ban does mean the transition to electric cars will be faster than anticipated, but ‘range anxiety’ and concern over access to chargers remain barriers for many.

 “We realised high power, en-route charging would be critical to the success of electric vehicle take-up,” Graeme explains.

 "Even though typical driving patterns don’t require us to drive very far – the principal car in a family averages 36 miles a day and if you have a second car, then that only does 11 miles a day – people still worry about how EVs will cope with the more exceptional, long journeys.

 "For people to make that switch to an electric car, they need the confidence that charging won’t be a hindrance for those ‘out of pattern’ journeys – the family emergency or the holiday.